Foreign relations of Somaliland

-Due to its status, the Republic of Somaliland currently has official contacts with only a few nations, such as Ethiopia, which has signed a strategic and infrastructure agreement, and the United Arab Emirates (UAE), which has signed a concession agreement to manage the Port of Berbera.
+Due to its status, the Republic of Somaliland currently has official contacts with only a few nations, such as Israel, which has signed a mutual declaration and has plans to immediately expand economic ties, Ethiopia, which has signed a strategic and infrastructure agreement, and the United Arab Emirates, which has signed a concession agreement to manage the Port of Berbera.
 Somaliland has established de facto embassies with nations such as the United States, as well as Taiwan.
 International recognition as a sovereign state remains at the forefront of the government's current foreign policy.
 Other key priorities include encouraging international aid and foreign direct investment.

 Most multilateral organisations and countries in the international community support the territorial integrity (i.e. territorial unity) of Somalia and its central government, the Federal Government of Somalia during the ongoing civil war and oppose Somaliland's secession.